pivotal/docs-tap/workloads/spec-reference.md

 during scanning are catalogued, see [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md).

-## <a id ="config-provider"></a>config-provider
+### <a id ="config-provider"></a>config-provider

-The `config-provider` resource in the supply chains is responsible for generating a PodTemplateSpec to use in application configs, such as knative services and deployments, to represent the shape of the pods that you want to instantiate to run the application in containers.
+The `config-provider` resource in the supply chains is responsible for generating a PodTemplateSpec to use in application configs, such as knative services and deployments, to represent the desired pod configuration to instantiate to run the application in containers.
 For more information, see [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in the Kubernetes documentation.

 The `config-provider` resource manages a [PodIntent](../cartographer-conventions/reference/pod-intent.hbs.md) object that represents the intention of having PodTemplateSpec enhanced with conventions installed in the cluster whose final representation is then passed forward to other resources to form the final deployment configuration.

 Parameters: